Enjoying our puzzle hints?

 Why is “MUDDLE” in the Green group?

-to mix or crush ingredients, such as mint leaves, in a cocktail
+to press or crush ingredients, like mint leaves, in a cocktail

 Word definitions